CookiePLMonster/CookiePLMonster.github.io/_mods/yamp.md

 # Disclaimer

+{:.disclaimer}
-**Yakuza Arcade Machines Player does not redistribute ANY copyrighted files.**
+Yakuza Arcade Machines Player does not redistribute ANY copyrighted files.
-**You must own an original Steam copy of Yakuza 6: The Song of Life to play games via YAMP.**
+You must own an original Steam copy of Yakuza 6: The Song of Life to play games via YAMP.
-**Pirated game copies WILL NOT receive any support.**
+Pirated game copies WILL NOT receive any support.

 All rights to Virtua Fighter 5: Final Showdown belong to SEGA.